 We will maximize the Group's economic sphere with HIMEDIC Memberships as the entryway and promote solutions to issues through multi-company alliances.
-In
+In fiscal 2026, we expect segment profits to top ¥10 billion.

 Review and Analysis of Financial Position and Management Results